shoeheng/dbmle/counting-defiers-pkg/README.md

 Note on Approximation
 ----------------------------------------------------------------------

 When `method="approx"`, the package estimates the maximum likelihood estimates (MLEs) using a fast local search rather than testing every possible joint distribution of always-takers, compliers, defiers, and never-takers.
+For all experiment results resulting from experiments with an equal number of individuals in intervention and control up to a sample size of 200, the appoximation is correct.
+We also randomly sampled experiment results for experiments with sample sizes between 500 and 1000, intervention and control not necessarily equally sizes, and find the approximation is correct for all sampled experiment results.

 ### Initialization